-Lee S. Neibart, 67, has served as one of our directors since our inception in 2007 and, until 2009, served as our President.
+Lee S. Neibart, 71, has served as one of our directors since our inception in 2007 and, until 2009, served as our President.
 Mr. Neibart is a founder of NRDC Real Estate Advisors, LLC and NRDC Equity Partners LLC.
-He is a Senior Partner and the Chairman of the Real Estate Group of Ares Management LLC.
+Mr. Neibart has been the Chief Executive Officer of HBS Global Properties, Inc. since 2013.
+Mr. Neibart has also been the Chairman and a Senior Partner of Trinity Investments since September 2016.
+From 2013 until June 2018, he was a Senior Partner and the Chairman of the Real Estate Group of Ares Management LLC.
 From 1993 until July 2013, Mr. Neibart was the Global Chief Executive Officer of AREA Property Partners, formerly Apollo Real Estate Advisors.
 From 1979 to 1993, Mr. Neibart worked at the Robert Martin Company, a real estate development and management firm, most recently as Executive Vice President and Chief Operating Officer.
 Mr. Neibart is a director of Hudson's Bay Company.
 Mr. Neibart serves on the Advisory Board of The Real Estate Institute of New York University.
 He is a past President of the New York Chapter of the National Association of Industrial and Office Parks.
 Mr. Neibart received a B.A. from the University of Wisconsin and an M.B.A. from the New York University School of Business.
 We believe Mr. Neibart's significant prior experience as a founder, an executive officer and a director of numerous real estate companies makes him qualified to serve as a director.